saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 Sauce Labs Visual provides an library allowing integration with [WebDriver](https://www.selenium.dev/documentation/webdriver/).

 Sauce Labs Visual plugin provides a library exposing a `VisualApi` object that provides actions:
-- `visual.check()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.
+- `visual.sauceVisualCheck()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.
-- `visual.checkResults()`: Waits for all diff calculations to complete and returns a summary of results.
+- `visual.sauceVisualResults()`: Waits for all diff calculations to complete and returns a summary of results.
   See [Test results summary](#test-results-summary) for more details about summary format and sample usage.

 ## Quickstart